Murder of Erica Parsons: Investigation

 Police began an investigation into Erica's disappearance.
 Casey and Sandy Parsons claimed that Erica was with her biological paternal grandmother Irene "Nan" Goodman in Asheville, North Carolina, a woman they claim to have first made contact with in July 2011 after Goodman wanted to forge a relationship with her granddaughter.
 Investigators have found no evidence of her existence.
 Billy Goodman's mother, Cloie Goodman, died in 2005.
 Before his death, Billy said that there was no Irene Goodman in his family.
-Casey Parsons described Erica and Goodman meeting at a McDonald's in Mooresville, North Carolina, in September 2011, followed by several further visits.
-On one of those visits in December 2011, Casey Parsons said, Erica asked to stay with her grandmother permanently.
-In February 2012, shortly before Erica's 14th birthday, Casey Parsons says, she talked with Erica by telephone for the last time, as further calls reached a disconnected number.
+Casey described Erica and Goodman meeting at a McDonald's in Mooresville, North Carolina, in September 2011, followed by several further visits.
+On one of those visits in December 2011, Casey said, Erica asked to stay with her grandmother permanently.
+In February 2012, shortly before Erica's 14th birthday, Casey says, she talked with Erica by telephone for the last time, as further calls reached a disconnected number.
 Casey told Dr. Phil McGraw on his show that she has since lost the phone number she used.

 Sandy and Casey Parsons appeared on the Dr. Phil show on August 20 and 21, 2013.
-Casey Parsons told Dr. Phil that Erica took none of her personal belongings with her because when she went to stay with Goodman, they had purchased all new clothing for her to wear.
+Casey told Dr. Phil that Erica took none of her personal belongings with her because when she went to stay with Goodman, they had purchased all new clothing for her to wear.
 When Goodman picked her up, a woman who goes by the nickname "Strawberry" was also there and showed them a stash of clothing with tags in the back of their van.
 The house where she was reportedly staying had a stable with horses.
 The Parsons claimed that they also took their other daughter, Brook, along with them, to take Erica to Asheville.
 Brook disputed the claim in her own interviews with police, saying she never rode to Asheville to take Erica to live there.